AndyObtiva/open-source-etiquette/README.md

 (work in progress)

-- If you receive an issue, do not close until fixed
+- If you receive an issue, evaluate if it is serious first, and if so, do not close it until it is fully addressed (unless you add to another issue).
+Closing the issue becomes a motivation to work on it and fully address it.
+Do not waste that opportunity if it is a serious issue.
 - Make commits to incomplete open-source projects (ones that have not had v1.0 released yet) every other month at minimum, but preferably once per week
 - When reporting an issue, provide a step-by-step scenario for reproducing the issue if it is easy to reproduce, and follow troubleshooting instructions that project owners might give you to help you troubleshoot the issue further.
 - Do not open an issue when the effort to implement a fix or a feature is so small.
 Open a pull request instead.